 Figure 4 shows the Writer Node Logic.
 When a writer has a message to send, it moves to the "Request Slot" state, and looks for an available data slot.
 The writer reads the T and L bits of the first token, and if they are both set (i.e., the data slot has light and is available), it modulates the message into the data slot.
-If T and Lare not both set, the writer sends a laser turn-on signal by reading (clearing) the S bit of the token, and expects to receive a dedicated data slot at Estimated Time of Arrival (ETA) equal to round-trip plus laser-turn-on cycles later.
-If all token bits are clear, the token has been used to send out a laser turn-on signal already, so the writer stays in the "Request Slot" state and re-tries.
+If T and L are not both set, the writer sends a laser turn-on signal by reading (clearing) the S bit of the token, and sets the Estimated Time of Arrival (ETA) of the dedicated slot.
+If all of the token bits are clear, the token has been grabbed and used to send out a laser turn-on signal already, so the writer stays in the "Request Slot" state and re-tries.
 After sending a laser turn-on signal, the writer moves to "Slot Polling", in which the writer looks for an available slot (by reading both T and L bits) while waiting for its dedicated slot to arrive.
-The writer transmits when either an available slot with light arrives, or the writer's dedicated slot arrives.
-By design the writer sends at most one laser turn-on signal, which avoids wasting laser energy.
+The writer transmits when either an available slot with light arrives, or the writer's dedicated slot arrives, whichever happens first.
+Note that the writer sends at most one laser turn-on signal, which avoids wasting laser energy.
 Also, writers can send a laser turn-on signal using a token that has been through another "Slot Polling" writer, which improves performance.
+Once a writer sends out a laser turn-on signal, it is guaranteed to receive a data slot in ETA time.